Notre Dame de Sainte Croix, Le Mans: Ancient church

 The Sainte-Croix district was initially a suburb of the city of Le Mans.
 For a long time there were quality vineyards, tended by religious orders east of the city.
 The early church was built in the 6th century by Bertrand.
 It was first used as a chapel for a makeshift hospice.
 It was set up as a parish at the end of the 10th century, a period certainly coinciding with the deterioration and the end of the hospice.
-The church was built on a hill facing west, where remained until its destruction in 1794.
+The church was built on a hill facing west, where it remained until its destruction in 1794.

 Basil Moreau and the Holy Cross

-At the beginning of the 1800s the site, then called Notre-Dame de Bel-Air, was comprised a main house with additional buildings and a surrounding property of over 36,000 square meters.
-On December 24, 1832, the site was given as a gift to Father Basil Moreau by Jobbé Delile, an honorary canon of the Cathedral of Le Mans.
+At the beginning of the 1800s the site, then called Notre-Dame de Bel-Air, comprised a main house with additional buildings and a surrounding property of over 36,000 square meters.
+On 24 December 1832, the site was given as a gift to Father Basil Moreau by Jobbé Delile, an honorary canon of the Cathedral of Le Mans.

-Basil Moreau, a priest in the diocese of Le Mans, founded the Auxiliary Priests in 1835, the same year he was entrusted the Brothers of Saint Joseph, a group founded earlier by Jacques Dujarié.
-Moreau renamed the site Notre-Dame de Sainte-Croix, and on November 1, 1835, installed there the Brothers of Saint Joseph.
+Basil Moreau, a priest in the diocese of Le Mans, founded the Auxiliary Priests in 1835, the same year he was entrusted with the Brothers of Saint Joseph, a group founded earlier by Jacques Dujarié.
+Moreau renamed the site Notre-Dame de Sainte-Croix, and on 1 November 1835, the Brothers of Saint Joseph was installed there.
 After a building expansion and renovation in the spring of 1837 he also brought to the property the Auxiliary Priests, which had been formally united with the Brothers to form the Association of the Holy Cross (which later developed into the Congregation of Holy Cross).
 A year later, they were joined by a community of women, the Marianites of Holy Cross.